sobingt/Aviyel-Blogs-Review/_posts/2022-01-11-installAndSelfHostTypesense.md

 ##### Windows (WSL)(opens new window)

+Typesense can be installed on Windows using the [windows WSL](https://docs.microsoft.com/en-us/windows/wsl/install) which lets developers run a GNU/Linux environment including most command-line tools, utilities, and applications directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.
+This can install Typesense directly on the windows platform itself.
+Simply click the link below to learn more about how to install Typesense inside Windows.

 - [How to download and install Typesense on Windows?](https://aviyeldevrel.github.io/Aviyel-Blogs-Review/download-and-install-typesense-windows/)

 ##### Mac Binary

+Typesense can be installed directly on Mac using the help of simple [cURL](https://curl.se/) command which is a command-line tool for getting or sending data including files using URL syntax.This can install Typesense directly on the Mac platform itself.
+Simply click the link below to learn more about how to install Typesense inside Mac.

 - [How to download and install Typesense on Mac?](https://aviyeldevrel.github.io/Aviyel-Blogs-Review/download-and-install-typesense-Mac)